openscanhub/openscanhub.github.io/index.md

 ---
 layout: custom
 ---
 **OpenScanHub** is a service for static and dynamic analysis.
-By default it uses `Cppcheck`, `ShellCheck`, the static analyzers embedded in GCC and Clang, `find-unicode-control`, and the `Gitleaks` tool.
+By default it uses `Cppcheck`, `ShellCheck`, the static analyzers embedded in GCC, `find-unicode-control`, and Clippy.
 Other tools for static and dynamic analysis can be enabled on demand while submitting an OpenScanHub scan.

 OpenScanHub can analyze RPM packages and source code tarballs.

 ## Key Features

-- It can perform differential scans i.e. compare newer version of a package with older version and report defects that were introduced in the newer version.
+- It can perform differential scans i.e. compare newer version of a package with older version and report findings that were introduced in the newer version.
 - It is extensible through [csmock](https://github.com/csutils/csmock) plugins and can scan any type of source code.
 - It can collect reports from various analyzers at a single place.